msa-ez/template-vibe-coding-spring-boot-cursor/for-model/README.md

 How to Use Vibe Coding

+1. Excute Cursor LLM
-1. Start the Cursor IDE LLM.
+Start the Cursor IDE LLM.

+2. Copy PRD
-2. Copy the service-specific PRD.txt file and attach it to the Cursor prompt.
+Copy the service-specific PRD.txt file and attach it to the Cursor prompt.

+3. Generate Prompt
-3. Add a natural language-based prompt to request code generation from the LLM.
+Add a natural language-based prompt to request code generation from the LLM.

 Example)
 ```